Governance and policies

 Geoff was appointed to the Board in 2011.
-He retired in March from being an Associate Professor of Environment at Deakin University in Melbourne.
-He is now an Honorary Principal Fellow in the School of Ecosystem and Forest Sciences at the University of Melbourne.
+After retiring from being an Associate Professor of Environment at Deakin University in Melbourne, Geoff is now an Honorary Principal Fellow in the School of Ecosystem and Forest Sciences at the University of Melbourne.
 He is a Fellow of the Environment Institute of Australia and New Zealand, a member of the World Commission for Protected Areas of the IUCN and Vice President of the Australian Coastal Society.
 He has served on the Australian National Oceans Advisory Group, the Victorian Coastal Council and Parks Victoria.
 Geoff is currently a member of the Victorian Environmental Assessment Council and has just published a book (Big, Bold and Blue) on Australia’s marine protected areas.
 He was also the Chair of an Expert Panel advising the state government on the new Marine and Coastal Act 2018.

 Mr Greg Smith AM

-President and CEO (Warden), Trinity College; former Dean and Professor, Fac.
-Vet and Ag Sci, University of Melbourne.
-Experienced academic administrator with expertise in higher education and veterinary medicine.
-Strong business development professional skilled in strategic planning and governance of nonprofit organizations.
-World recognised expert in equine medicine and exercise physiology and as providing global leadership through membership of key organisations and authorship of leading veterinary textbooks and other publications.
+Kenneth was appointed to the Board in 2008.
+He is the President and CEO (Warden) of Trinity College and the former Dean and Professor of the Faculty of Veterinary and Agriculture Science at the University of Melbourne.
+He is an experienced academic administrator with expertise in higher education and veterinary medicine.
+He is a strong business development professional and skilled in strategic planning and governance of non-profit organisations.
+Kenneth is a world-recognised expert in equine medicine and exercise physiology and as providing global leadership through membership of key organisations and authorship of leading veterinary textbooks and other publications.

 Ms Natasha Bowness